Ukrainian journalist who chronicled Russian occupation, 27-year-old Ukrainian journalist dies in prison

 “And there are many more that we may not know about.”

-The Red Cross or lawyers do not have access to the information.
+The or do not have access to the information.
 Even if a person’s location is confirmed, it is difficult to get them home: civilians are rarely exchanged.

 Viktoriia’s friends and co-workers say they won’t stop until they have investigated what happened.